klebgenomics/Kleborate/docs/source/kpsc_modules.rst

    * - Nucleotide mutation
      - Nucleotide sequence change(s) detected in the sequence being analyzed compared to a reference

    * - Amino acid mutation
      - The amino acid sequence change(s) detected in the sequence being analyzed compared to a reference

    * - Genetic Variation Type
      - The class of genetic variation detected

    * - Drug Class
      - Set of antibiotic molecule

    * - Input Sequence ID
      - An identifier of molecular sequence(s) or entries from a molecular sequence database

    * - Input Gene Length
      - The length (number of positions) of a target gene sequence submitted by a user

    * - Input Gene Start
      - The position of the first nucleotide in a gene sequence being analyzed (input gene sequence)

    * - Input Gene Stop
      - The position of the last nucleotide in a gene sequence being analyzed (input gene sequence)

    * - Reference Gene Length
-     - The length (number of positions) of a gene reference sequence retrieved from a database.
+     - The length (number of positions) of a gene reference sequence retrieved from a database

    * - Reference Gene Start
      - The position of the first nucleotide in a reference gene sequence (sequence being used for comparison)

    * - Reference Gene Stop
      - The position of the last nucleotide in a reference gene sequence (sequence being used for comparison)

    * - Sequence Identity
-     - Sequence identity is the number (%) of matches (identical characters) in positions from an alignment of two molecular sequences.
+     - Sequence identity is the number (%) of matches (identical characters) in positions from an alignment of two molecular sequences

    * - Coverage (percentage)
-     - The percentage of the reference sequence covered by the sequence of interest.
+     - The percentage of the reference sequence covered by the sequence of interest

    * - Reference Accession
-     - An identifier that specifies an individual sequence record in a public sequence repository.
+     - An identifier that specifies an individual sequence record in a public sequence repository

    * - Strand Orientation
-     - The orientation of a genomic element on the double-stranded molecule.
+     - The orientation of a genomic element on the double-stranded molecule

    * - Analysis Software Name
      - A name of a computer package, application used for the analysis of data

    * - Analysis Software Version
      - The version of software used to analyze data

    * - Reference Database Name
      - An identifier of a biological or bioinformatics database

    * - Reference Database Version
      - The version of the database containing the reference sequences used for analysis

    * - Input Protein Length
      - The length (number of positions) of a protein target sequence submitted by a user

    * - Reference Protein Length
      - The length (number of positions) of a protein reference sequence retrieved from a database

    * - Input Protein start
      - The position of the first amino acid in the sequence being analyzed

    * - Reference Protein start
      - The position of the first amino acid in a reference sequence

    * - Input Protein Stop
      - The position of the last amino acid in the sequence being analyzed

    * - Reference Protein Start
      - The position of the first amino acid in a reference sequence